 The University and University authorities are not obligated to enforce any statutes, rules, regulations, or ordinances (including bylaws, codes, or policies) if discretionarily enforceable by law or made under its, or their, power or authority.

-Please note that we used the information from the Graduate Policy and Procedure Manual prepared by the UBC Okanagan's College of Graduate Studies for this section.
-This manual can be found at https://gradstudies.ok.ubc.ca/policies-procedures/student-responsibilities/
+This information is from Graduate Policy and Procedure Manual prepared by the UBC Okanagan's College of Graduate Studies, https://gradstudies.ok.ubc.ca/policies-procedures/student-responsibilities/ We strongly recommend that you familiarize themselves with this entire manual.